Buzaabah/Buzaabah.github.io/blogpost/my_blogpost.md

 We continue training Llama-3.1-8B, which was predominantly trained on English data.
 To prevent catastrophic forgetting of the pre-trained capabilities of the model, we explore retaining English data in the continued pre-training data mix.
 We experiment with two different sources of English data:

 1. [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) which contains high-quality and knowledge-rich educational documents.
 2. [OpenWebMath](https://huggingface.co/datasets/open-web-math/open-web-math) a curated dataset of mathematical documents.
 In these experiments, we combine 40% of English data with 60% of the WURA data.
-This kind of "replay" has been shown to be effective in preventing catastrophic forgetting in continued pre-training [Ibrahim et al.,](https://arxiv.org/abs/2403.08763).
+This kind of "replay" has been shown to be effective in preventing catastrophic forgetting in continued pre-training [[Ibrahim et al.,](https://arxiv.org/abs/2403.08763)].

 ## Lugha-Llama Models